gptechlab/gptechlab.github.io/_posts/2018-10-17-Data-forecasting.md

 This gives Greenpeace a direct handle for tracking e.g. climate change and global warming and as more data is amassed it will give greater and more statistically backed forecasting for the future.

-Find the code on our [github repository](https://github.com/greenpeace/AQMesh).
+For more documentation and an installation guide visit our  [github repository](https://github.com/greenpeace/AQMesh).